-We have audited the accompanying consolidated financial statements of OTP Bank Plc. (the "Bank") and its subsidiaries for the year 2013, which financial statements comprise the consolidated statement of financial position as at December 31, 2013 - which shows total assets of 10,381,047 million HUF, - and the related consolidated statement of recognized and consolidated statement of comprehensive income-which shows a net profit for the year of 64,108 million HUF -, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of OTP Bank Plc. (the "Bank") and its subsidiaries for the year 2013, which financial statements comprise the consolidated statement of financial position as at December 31, 2013 - which shows total assets of 10,381,047 million HUF, - and the related consolidated statement of recognized and consolidated statement of comprehensive income - which shows a net profit for the year of 64,108 million HUF -, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information, included on pages 64 to 145 of this Annual Report.